lunemec/go-rule-of-thumb/README.md

 ### Notes
 - More "Rules of thumb" will be added over time.
 - All benchmarks were conducted on a **Macbook Pro M1 (2020) 16GB RAM**, using **Go 1.21.3**.
-- As always, benchmark your data with your usecase, and on hardware where it will run (AWS/gcloud).